Josemidu/HR-Attrition/README.md

 4. Finally, 95% of the employees are likely to stay whereas 19% are likely to leave; given 82% correctly classified observations.

 To conclude, this company should find a balance, between attrition and employees' score.
-That is, computing a score given the probability of leaving times employees' performance, the firm would have a big picture of which employees are worth to retain and which ones not.
+That is, computing a score given the probability of leaving times employees' performance.
+Thus, the firm would have a big picture of which employees are worth to retain and which ones are not.